Working in Public is Weird

 - I’m offended that a free resource you already provide is not in the format I prefer.
 Do it again, then send it to me, and I won’t be so offended.

-- I set you an $UNREASONABLE_REQUEST yesterday, and haven’t heard from you.
-Please hurry up, I don’t have all day.
+- I set you [an unreasonable request] yesterday, and haven’t heard from you.
+Please hurry up, this is urgent!!!

 Many of these requests follow the classic “freeloader" pattern: I want what you have, but I don’t want to pay for it.
 A contributing factor is that I’m essentially selling information and knowledge, which are intangible.
 Most of these people wouldn’t dream of going to dinner and asking the proprietor to waive the bill in exchange for them “telling all of their friends," but they consider it acceptable for information.